shafeeqrahaman/shafeeqrahaman/README.md

 ### About Me! 🙋
 <img width="1400" alt="Screenshot 2024-03-03 at 7 56 56 PM" src="https://github.com/shafeeqrahaman/shafeeqrahaman/assets/29007691/f3295205-27ca-4e62-8331-8450714faa7b">

+Hello, I'm Shafeeq, a Data Analyst with comprehensive expertise in data management, encompassing data analysis, reporting, query optimization, database design, and data modeling.

+Proficient in SQL, I specialize in querying data, generating reports, and performing ad-hoc data analysis.
+My proficiency extends to developing insightful dashboards using tools like Tableau and Looker Studio.

+In addition to my skills in Google Sheets and Excel for data analysis and reporting, I harness the power of Google Apps Script to automate and customize processes within Google Sheets.
+Moreover, I utilize Google App Sheet to create user-friendly applications and streamline data management tasks.

+To further enhance efficiency, I integrate funnel.io into my workflow, ensuring a smooth and optimized data flow throughout the analytical process.
+Additionally, my proficiency extends to Google BigQuery data warehousing, allowing me to handle large-scale data sets efficiently and derive meaningful insights.
+This comprehensive approach enables me to deliver actionable and valuable results from diverse data sources.

 <!--
 **shafeeqrahaman/shafeeqrahaman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.